 Coffee Drink

-What Is A Breve Coffee?
-The Half-And-Half Latte
+What Is a Breve Coffee?
+The Half-and-Half Latte

 What a breve coffee is: a rich, creamy espresso drink made with half-and-half, its flavor, recipe, and how it differs from a latte.

-By Online Coffee Guide Editorial TeamPublished Updated 4 min read
+By Mara EllisonPublished Updated 4 min read

 Breve coffee in a ceramic cup with half-and-half and an espresso machine nearby